picmi/help/docs/business/integrations/check-work-rights.md

   typically require only a one-time check.

-## Why use CheckWorkerRights for all workers (including citizens)?
+## Why use CheckWorkRights for all workers (including citizens)?

 - **Simplifies compliance** by using one consistent process.
 - **Enhances audit readiness** and reduces risk.
 - The cost of adding citizens to the system is minimal, while the compliance improvement is substantial.

-## How CheckWorkerRights works around billing
+## How CheckWorkRights works around billing

-**CheckWorkerRights** offers flexible billing options based on the type of work eligibility checks performed.
+**CheckWorkRights** offers flexible billing options based on the type of work eligibility checks performed.
 Here’s a breakdown of how it works, simplified for easy understanding:

 * **Pay-As-You-Go (one-off charge)**: you are charged a one-time fee for a single check (e.g., verifying someone's work